TencentEdgeOne/chatgpt-apps-edgeone-pages/README.md

 # ChatGPT Apps SDK EdgeOne Pages Starter

-This repository is a minimal EdgeOne Pages project that shows how to build an MCP server compatible with the [OpenAI Apps SDK](https://developers.openai.com/apps-sdk) using edge functions, and deploy ChatGPT generated output directly to an EdgeOne static site.
+This repository is a minimal EdgeOne Pages project that shows how to build an MCP server compatible with the [OpenAI Apps SDK](https://developers.openai.com/apps-sdk) using Next.js and edge functions.

 ## Deploy